nus-cs2113-AY2324S1/tp/docs/DeveloperGuide.md

 This feature is implemented with the help of [XChart](https://knowm.org/open-source/xchart/), a simple charting library for Java by Knowm.

-By typing in the vis command with the appropriate arguments (/s and /t), users will be able to visualize their income or expense using visualization tools (Piechart, Bar Chart)
+By typing in the vis command with the appropriate arguments (`/s` and `/t`), users will be able to visualize their income or expense using visualization tools (Piechart, Bar Chart or Radar Chart)

 Demo: